 Student Loan Debt Crisis Breakdown

-Student loan debt has reached astronomical levels in the U.S., with 44.2 million Americans carrying an estimated $1.48 trillion in education debt.
-The average class of 2017 graduates left school with $39,400 in student loans.
+Student loan debt has reached astronomical levels in the U.S., with 43 million Americans carrying an estimated $1.5 trillion in federal loan student debt and $119 billion in private student loans.
+The class of 2018 left school with an average of $29,200 in student loans.
 The financial burden of student loan debt proves heavier to bear for some borrowers than others.

 What's Behind the Student Loan Debt Crisis?

 There are several factors that have contributed to the student loan debt crisis in the U.S., beginning with rising tuition prices.

 Certain Borrowers More Affected By the Debt Crisis

 Women Feel the Student Loan Debt Pain